AlbertCos/Data_Science_project/README.md

 **Explore by range of years**
 In the second part, we could explore selecting by range of years in the sidebar.
-We can see the attacks in the map of the country [to.do]
+We can see the attacks in the map for the period selected, the terrorist group active in the countrie during that period, terrorist attacks types and terrorist attack targets.

 ![](https://github.com/AlbertCos/Data_Science_project/blob/master/project2gif.gif)

 **Machine Learning: Random Forest Clasification for Success prediction**

+With an accuracy of 91.82 %, the user could predict if the terrorist attack could be successful or not, by imputing the variables: City, month, day, type of attack, target, Weapon, target nationality, people killed, specificity, vicinity, extended attack, Suicide attack.

 ![](https://github.com/AlbertCos/Data_Science_project/blob/master/project3gif.gif)